YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVZDIRFORM
 --------------------

-INVZDIRFORM, Illegal value (xxxx) specified for ZDIR_FORM
+INVZDIRFORM, Invalid value (xxxx) specified for ZDIR_FORM

 Run Time Error: This indicates that the value specified for ZDIR_FORM in the VIEW command is not recognized by YottaDB.